hot-glue-for-rails/hot-glue/README.md

 To fix, either hawk the field or use with a factory creation pattern.
 This is because the associated object is on your graph but Hot Glue doesn't know how to securly load it without knowing its relationship to the current user.
 Use the `--hawk` mechanism to specify that relationship, and the lookup mechanism will integrate nicely.

+## Labels

+### `--label=`

+The general name of the thing, will be applied as "New ___" for the new button & form.
+Will be *pluralized* for list label heading, so if the word has a non-standard pluralization, be sure to specify it in `config/inflictions.rb`

+If you specify anything explicitly, it will be used.
+If not, a specification that exists as `@@tabel_label_singular` from the Model will be used.
+If this does not exist, the Titleized (capitalized) version of the model name.

+### `--list-label-heading=`
+The plural of the list of things at the top of the list.
+If not, a specification that exists as `@@tabel_label_plural` from the Model will be used.
+If this does not exist, the UPCASE (all-uppercase) version of the model name.

+### `--new-button-label=`
+Overrides the button on the list that the user clicks onto to create a new record.
+(Default is to follow the same rules described in the `--label` option but with the word "New" prepended.)

+### `--new-form-heading=`
+The text at the top of the new form that appears when the new input entry is displayed.
+(Default follows the same rules described in the `--label` option but with the word "New" prepended.)

+### `--form-labels-position=` (default: `after`; options are **before**, **after**, and **omit**)
+By default form labels appear after the form inputs.
+To make them appear before or omit them, use this flag.

+See also `--form-placeholder-labels` to use placeolder labels.

+### `--form-placeholder-labels=` (default: false)

+When set to true, fields, numbers, and text areas will have placeholder labels.
+Will not apply to dates, times, datetimes, dropdowns (enums + foreign keys), or booleans.

+See also setting `--form-labels-position` to control position or omit normal labels.

+### `--inline-list-labels=` (before, after, omit; default: omit)

+Determines if field label will appear on the LIST VIEW.
+Note that because Hot Glue has no separate show route or page, this affects the `_show` template which is rendered as a partial from the LIST view.

+Because the labels are already in the heading, this is `omit` by default.
+(Use with `--no-list-heading` to omit the labels in the list heading.)

+Use `before` to make the labels come before or `after` to make them come after.
+See Version 0.5.1 release notes for an example.

+## Access Control & Field Visibility Features

 ### `--pundit`
 If you enable Pundit, your controllers will look for a Policy that matches the name of the thing being built.